A significant outbreak of late-season severe thunderstorms rapidly moved through central Illinois on Sunday, November 17.

 Here is a look at some of the potential or ongoing weather hazards and headlines ahead in the days to come:

-Severe drought for parts of northern Florida, upper Mississippi Valley, Great Plains, Rio Grande Valley, Rockies, Southwest and the Great Basin.
+Severe drought for parts of the Midwest, lower Mississippi valley, Great Plains, Rio Grande Valley, Rockies, Southwest, Great Basin and California,

 2012 was a historic year for extreme weather that included drought, wildfires, hurricanes and storms; however, tornado activity was below average, according to an analysis released today by NOAA’s National Climatic Data Center.
 The average temperature for 2012 was 55.3Â°F, 3.2Â°F above the 20th century average, and 1.0Â°F above 1998, the previous warmest year.

 Winter Storm Warnings and Winter Weather Advisories are in effect for a large area of the lower Midwest, eastern Great Lakes and central Appalachians as well as portions of the Northeast.

 A frontal boundary extends southeastward from the low centered over central Michigan into the Mid-Atlantic States and off the coast of South Carolina.
 Radars and surface observations indicated a large area of mainly light snow across much of the lower and eastern Midwest, Ohio River Valley and Great Lakes.
 Light snow was reported as far south as the mountains of eastern Tennessee.
 Across New England, light snow was falling across Vermont, New Hampshire and portions of upstate New York.